unpluggd/unpluggd.github.com/_posts/2010-02-11-changing-mysqls-datadir-on-opensolaris.markdown

 ---
 layout: post
-title: "Changing MySQL’s datadir on OpenSolaris"
+title: "Changing MySQL's datadir on OpenSolaris"
 excerpt: "Create the new data dir, and change ownership to t"
 tags:
 - server